Section 8 eviction notices

 Sometimes the court can stop you being evicted and you can stay in your home.

-You can get free legal help from a court duty adviser on the day.
+Anyone can get free legal help on the day.

 Show the section 8 notice to the duty adviser so they can check it is valid.